2 Part Course |

 2.2 SDLT Exemptions

-• Certain transactions are exempt, e.g., gifts with no consideration, property left in a will, or certain corporate reorganisations.
+• Exempt transactions, e.g., gifts with no consideration, property left in a will, or certain corporate reorganisations

 2.3 Exchanges and Chargeable Consideration